dn-m/Music/Sources/Duration/README.md

 ## Rhythm

-Hierachical organization of metrical durations and their metrical contexts.
+Hierarchical organization of metrical durations and their metrical contexts.
 The `Rhythm` structure is the composition of a `DurationTree` and an array of `Rhythm.Leaf`

 ### DurationTree